E-waste Recycling Certification: 3 Tips You Need to Know

 Electronic waste is one of the fastest-growing waste streams on the planet.
 And for companies with global teams, how you retire, recycle, or buy back hardware matters for compliance, reputation, and the bottom line.

-So, here's a practical guide to why certified e-waste recycling matters and four actionable tips to get it right.
+In fact, at Tecspal we've seen an increase of more than 100% in search for recycling and e-waste certification among our clients in comparison to last year.
+So, here's a practical guide to why certified e-waste recycling matters and three actionable tips to get it right.

 Why e-waste recycling certification matters: fast facts